samie/testbench-simplest-demo/README.md

 # TestBench 5 Simplest Demo Possible

 This is a simplest demo possible of running automated UI tests in a Vaadin 8 project using TestBench 5.
-No browser is required: the internal JavaFX browser present in every
-Java 8 is used.
+No browser is required: the internal JavaFX browser built-in in Java 8 is used.

 Please read http://mavi.logdown.com/posts/1414026-using-javafx-embedded-browser-for-testbench for more information.